 Undergraduate Research and the Texas Legislature

 Traditionally, this event is conducted in Austin during the Texas Legislative Session.
-For 2021, the event will be conducted virtually, with research posters publicly displayed February 23-24 (link pending).
+For 2021, the event will be conducted virtually, with research posters publicly displayed February 23-24 (link pending, above).

-Student participants and their advisors are encouraged to work with their respective media relations and governmental relations contacts to identify opportunities to promote and celebrate the research conducted by their respective outstanding undergraduates.
-This may include inviting local legislators to view and comment on the entries, scheduling appointments to present the research, or providing letters to legislators highlighting the event and lessons learned from the student's higher education/research experience.
+Faculty and advisors are encouraged to work with their respective media relations and governmental relations contacts to identify opportunities to celebrate the research conducted by their respective outstanding undergraduates.
+Legislators and community leaders are invited to view the entries and to visit with student researchers as they share their higher education and research experiences.